OmranMajumder/Card24/Card24/README.md

 ### Gameplay
 ___
-*The values for each card are as follows:
+The values for each card are as follows:
->*Aces are worth 1
+> - Aces are worth 1
->*Number cards (2-10) are the same as their value shown
+> - Number cards (2-10) are the same as their value shown
->*Jacks are worth 11
+> - Jacks are worth 11
->*Queens are worth 12
+> - Queens are worth 12
->*Kings are worth 13
+> - Kings are worth 13

-*All four card values should be used, but each number can only be used once in the expression.
+- All four card values should be used, but each number can only be used once in the expression.
-*Card values can be added, subtracted, multiplied, or divided.
+- Card values can be added, subtracted, multiplied, or divided.
-    *_Mathematical operators can be used more than once, but **all operators do not need to be used._**
+   -*Mathematical operators can be used more than once, but ***all operators do not need to be used***.*
-    *_Parenthesis can be used in your expression to signify order of precedence._
+   -*Parenthesis can be used in your expression to signify order of precedence.*